Henriette of France: Death

 Henriette died of smallpox in 1752 at the age of twenty-four.
 In February of that year, she had felt somewhat unwell and tired, but when the King asked her to accompany him on a sledge ride, she gave no signs of her discomfort, and accepted the invitation anyway.
 She was badly affected by the chilly weather, and died after just three days of illness.
 The Duke of Luynes commented that her mother Marie Leszczyńska nursed her during her fatal illness.
 Her family was described as being in a "state of stupefaction over the rapidity of the illness."
 Meanwhile her mother Marie Leszczyńska was inconsolable.

 Louis XV reacted with "violent" despair upon her death and gave orders for the highest honors around her funeral; in order to enhance public mourning, her remains were placed at the Tuileries Palace instead of Versailles prior to the funeral, dressed in one of her finest dresses and made up so to appear alive.
 But the public funeral reception was not to the King's taste, as the people "drank, laughed and amused themselves", which was taken as a sign of the diminishing reputation of the monarchy, as the public interpreted the death of Henriette to be a sign of divine disapproval of the King's lifestyle.

 Her heart was interred in the Abbey of Val-de-Grâce, while her remains were buried at the Basilica of Saint-Denis, along with her sister Élisabeth.
 Her tomb, like other royal tombs at Saint-Denis, was destroyed during the French Revolution.

 Madame Campan later wrote: "Madame Henriette, twin sister of the Duchess of Parma, was much regretted, for she had considerable influence over the King’s mind, and it was remarked that if she had lived she would have been assiduous in finding him amusements in the bosom of his family, would have followed him in his short excursions, and would have done the honours of the 'petits soupers' which he was so fond of giving in his private apartments."

+In popular culture

+In the silent film Monsieur Beaucaire (1924), Henriette is a prominent character played by Bebe Daniels.